JimboMahoney/cytofclean/README.md

   The first, upper, plot is the data as it comes off the instrument.
 Notice there are a few "islands" that sit quite far from the bulk of the data and have very high and very low expression of some markers.
 This suggests that they could be aggregates / ion cloud fusions (high marker expression) or junk or EQ beads (low / zero expression).
    <br>
    <br>
- The second, lower, plot is the same dataset after being automatically cleaned using cytofclean.
+ The second, lower, plot is the same dataset after being automatically cleaned using CyTOFClean.
 The islands have gone and we have a much clearer view of the data.
-Admittedly, I'm "cheating" a little here and making cytofclean look better / cleverer than it really is because it also does simple, standard things like gate on the Event Length and remove the beads as well as clean up the data using the Gaussian parameters.
+Admittedly, I'm "cheating" a little here and making CyTOFClean look better / cleverer than it really is because it also does simple, standard things like gate on the Event Length and remove the beads as well as clean up the data using the Gaussian parameters.
 The upper plot is therefore probably not what most people would use for their downstream analysis.
  <br>